rmorenojr/SimpleAlarmClock/README.md

+# SimpleAlarmClock Library

+Alarm Clock library that uses the real time clock of a common ZS-042 module, aka.
+DS3231, with a AT24c32N EEprom and CR3032 battery.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/rmorenojr/SimpleAlarmClock/edit/master/README.md) to maintain and preview the content for your website in Markdown files.